dart-lang/language/resources/type-system/subtyping.md

 and it is the case that if a subtyping query matches the syntactic criteria for a rule (but not the syntactic criteria for any rule preceeding it), then the subtyping query holds iff the listed additional conditions hold.
+Specifically, once a rule has matched syntactically, the answer to the subtyping query is entirely given by that rule: it is never necessary to try subsequent rules.

 This makes the rules algorithmic, because they correspond in an obvious manner to an algorithm with an acceptable time complexity, and it makes them syntax